 Alpine Lake High Route: Wild Goat Peak

-Somehow I thought Chetwoot Lake had a trail along the north shore.
-So I dropped 500′ straight to the water through the dense forest.
-But it soon dawned on me that there wasn’t much room by the lake to walk continuously.
+Somehow, I thought Chetwoot Lake had a trail along the north.
+So I hurried and dropped 500′ straight to the shore through the dense forest.
+But it quickly dawned on me there wasn’t much room by the water for me to walk continuously.

-So I went back into the trees and headed to Chetwoot Pass through the light brush.
+So I returned to the trees and headed to Chetwoot Pass through the light brush.
 Views here weren’t all that great, but it’s still an ideal place to avoid the crowds.
 Soon, I climbed up through a massive talus to the east notch.

 See more trip photos here.

-From the pass, it’s only a short way west to reach the broad summit.
-Sunset was just an hour away, so the evening colors had grown more vibrant.
-Wild Goat Peak was the first one I’ve been on that had an open south view.
+From the pass, it’s only a short way west to reach the broad summit of Wild Goat Peak.
+The evening colors had grown more vibrant, and the sunset was an hour away.
+It was the first peak I’ve been on with an open south view.

 Across the valley was Big Snow Mountain, which I’d like to visit at some point.
-In my option, the area from Chikamin Peak to Bears Breast Mountain holds the most stunning landscape.
-But it’s still on my laundry list.
+I personally think that the area from Chikamin Peak to Bears Breast Mountain held the most stunning landscape.
+It was still on my bucket list.

 See more trip photos here.

-The initial plan was to camp by Chetwoot Lake’s outlet like we did the last time.
-But after seeing how annoying it was to go around the shore, I decided not to go back that way.
-So back at the notch, I continued on the ridge through the east peak.
+The initial plan was to camp by Chetwoot Lake’s outlet like the dogs, and I did the last time.
+But after seeing how annoying it was to go around the shore, I decided not to return that way.
+So, back at the notch, I continued on the ridge through the east peak.

 Beyond the peak, a short stretch of krummholz forced me to bypass from the south.
-Then terrain expanded down through the bouldered ridgeline.
-Later the ridge narrowed before Point 5821 by the rock arête, where I scooched across as the sky darkened.
+Soon, the terrain expanded through the bouldered ridgeline.
+It would narrow before Point 5821 by the rock arête, where I scooched across as the sky darkened.

 See more trip photos here.

 Going around Point 5880 was a little tricky, especially in the dark.
-Twice, after going through more krummholz, I headed back west.
+Twice, after going through more krummholz, I started heading back west.
 WTF?!
-So instead, I bypassed the dense forest from the east and reached the slabbed ridge shortly.
+Instead, I bypassed the dense forest from the east the third time and soon reached the slab ridge.

 Thanks to Outside & Stuff for noting the small pond on the ridge.
-But because of our warm summer, I wasn’t sure if there’d still be water there.
-And there was!
+But due to our warm summer, I wasn’t sure if the water would still be there.
+And it was!
 After dinner, I watched some Britney vs. Spears and slept as the clouds slowly rolled in.

 See more trip photos here.